 The term "rape" conjures images of violent sexual assault.
-In the case of first degree rape, which is forcible rape or sexual intercourse with a child under the age of 14, violence, threats, coercion, and manipulation are certainly key factors.
-However, there are many people living as registered Oklahoma sex offenders who do not fit the stereotypical image of a rapist.
-Though they are, in fact, convicted rapists, their crimes are often much less severe than forcible rape.
-Often, they are criminally charged with a serious sex crime even though they may have been involved in a sexual relationship they thought was consensual.
+However, there are many people who are criminally charged with a serious sex crime even though they may have been involved in a sexual relationship they thought was consensual.

 Second degree rape, often described as statutory rape, is a felony offense, and while associated prison sentences are lighter than those levied for first degree rape, there is no distinction between the two on the state sex offender registry risk level assessment.
 Both first degree rape and second degree rape are considered Level 3 sex offenses, requiring anyone convicted to register as a sex offender every 90 days for the rest of their lives.